leohe888/UAV-DDPG/README.md

 ## For more

-We have another work on [MADDPG](https://github.com/fangvv/VN-MADDPG) for your reference, and you can simply use Ray for implementing [DRL algorithms](https://github.com/ray-project/ray/tree/master/rllib/algorithms) now.
+We have another work on [MADDPG](https://github.com/fangvv/VN-MADDPG) and [IMPALA](https://github.com/fangvv/MTACP) for your reference, and you can simply use Ray for implementing [DRL algorithms](https://github.com/ray-project/ray/tree/master/rllib/algorithms) now.

 ## Contact